mmailaender/convex-better-auth-svelte/README.md

 ### Option 2 — Build from scratch

+Use the `convex-better-auth-svelte` adapter to design every flow and UI element yourself.
-Choose this path only if you have **highly specific requirements** that make even the ready-to-ship setup unsuitable.
+We recommend choosing this path only if you have **highly specific requirements** where even the modular components aren’t a good starting point —
-For example, a custom onboarding pipeline or experimental multi-tenant logic.
+for example, experimental onboarding flows or a custom multi-tenant model.

-- Integrate `convex-better-auth` directly and build your own UI
+- Start from the raw hooks and helpers of `convex-better-auth-svelte`
 - Wire up sign-in, sign-up, orgs, and sessions manually
-- Best for projects with unique data models or non-standard flows
+- Best for projects with unique data models or unconventional UX

 **Docs:** [SvelteKit integration →](https://convex-better-auth.netlify.app/framework-guides/sveltekit)